Travel.State.Gov > International Travel > Learn About Your Destination > Curaçao International Travel Infromation

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Curaçao.
-See our LGBTI Travel Information page and section 6 of our Human Rights Report for further details.
+LGBTQI+ Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTQI+ events in Curaçao.

-Travelers Who Require Accessibility Assistance: While on Curaçao, individuals with disabilities may find accessibility and accommodation very different than in the United States.
+Travelers Who Require Accessibility Assistance: While in Curaçao, individuals with disabilities may find accessibility and accommodation very difficult than in the United States.
 Sidewalks and crossings in many areas are not wheelchair accessible, and many buildings lack ramps.

 Women Travelers: See our travel tips for Women Travelers.

-Access to quality medical care is limited on Curaçao, and facilities do not offer the health and service standards typically expected in the United States.
+Access to quality medical care is limited in Curaçao, and facilities do not offer the health and service standards typically expected in the United States.

 We strongly recommend supplemental insurance to cover medical evacuation.
-Critically ill patients requiring service not offered in Curaçao are transferred to Colombia.
+Critically ill patients requiring service not offered in Curaçao are normally transferred to Colombia at the patient’s expense.
 If medical evacuation is authorized by the patient’s insurance carrier or funded privately (approximately $15,000 – $25,000), patients can be transferred to the United States.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.